publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch43/schVII/m__us_usc_t25_s4211.md

     (b) __Term__

-        Each lease pursuant to subsection (a) of this section shall be for a term not exceeding 50 years.
+        Each lease pursuant to subsection (a) shall be for a term not exceeding 50 years.

     (c) __Rule of construction__